-On the temple site is a small structure housing some temple treasures of which the best known one is a contemporary portrait of Dogen often reproduced in books on Zen.
+On the temple site is a small structure housing some temple treasures of which the best-known one is a contemporary portrait of Dogen often reproduced in books on Zen.
 There is also a portrait of Tendo Nyojo said to have been brought to Japan from China by Dogen which I’ve never seen reproduced anywhere.
 There’s also a portrait of Jakuen himself.
+By Iain.

 The Meditation Hall.